SublimeText/LaTeXTools/README.markdown

 Customizing the Build System
 ----------------------------

-Starting with the 3/2014 versions, LaTeXTools allows you to fully customize the build process using Python.
+LaTeXTools allows you to fully customize the build process using Python.
 The default builder (called `traditional`) works like the one in prior releases.

-For minor customizations of the default builder, as noted in the Settings section above, there are two key options.
-If you want to use, say, `xelatex` instead of `pdflatex` (the default), set the `program` option in `builder-settings`.
-If instead you want to change the build command completely, set the `command` option there. *There is no longer any need to fiddle with the `LaTeX.sublime-build` file!* In fact, if you have a copy of that file in your User directory, it's best to delete it.
-However, do *not* delete the `LaTeX.sublime-build` file in the plugin's own directory!
-That file is now *internal* and shold not be modified.
+For minor customizations of the default builder, as noted in the Build and Settings sections above, there are three key options.
+If you want to use, say, `xelatex` instead of `pdflatex` (the default), set the `program` setting, under `builder-settings`.
+You can also pass options to the TeX engine, via the `options` setting.
+Alternatively, both engine and options can be specified using `%!TEX` directives at the top of your master file.
+If instead you want to change the build command completely, set the `command` option there.

 Some information on the new flexible builder system: to create and use a new builder, you place the code somewhere off the ST `Packages` directory (for instance, in `User`), then set the `builder` and `builder_path` options in your `LaTeXTools.sublime-settings` file accordingly.
 A builder can define its own options, also in `LaTeXTools.sublime-settings`, which will be passed whenever a build is invoked.